naharrison/CCDBtools3/README.md

  28 can.draw(gr3);
 ```

-The printout of this code will be:
+The printout of this code will be something like:

 ```tcsh
 ENVIRONMENT : /Users/harrison/coatjava-2.4/bin/.. null null null